quimk/Robyn/README.md

 ### Input data questions

-  * **Q: What is the rationale behind using exposure metrics (impressions, clicks, GRPs etc.) instead of spend to represent paid media in `paid_media_vars`**: See [here](https://github.com/facebookexperimental/Robyn/issues/138) and [here](https://github.com/facebookexperimental/Robyn/issues/137).
+  * **What is the rationale behind using exposure metrics (impressions, clicks, GRPs etc.) instead of spend to represent paid media in `paid_media_vars`**: See [here](https://github.com/facebookexperimental/Robyn/issues/138) and [here](https://github.com/facebookexperimental/Robyn/issues/137).

-  * **Q: How many data points/how long time period should I include in the model?**: See [here](https://github.com/facebookexperimental/Robyn/issues/73#issuecomment-829994839).
+  * **How many data points/how long time period should I include in the model?**: See [here](https://github.com/facebookexperimental/Robyn/issues/73#issuecomment-829994839).

 ### Core modelling questions

-  * **Q: How is decomposition distance DECOMP.RSSD calculated?
+  * **How is decomposition distance DECOMP.RSSD calculated?
 What's the rationale behind?**: See [here](https://github.com/facebookexperimental/Robyn/issues/82#issuecomment-845846447).

-  * **Q: Can DECOMP.RSSD limit the model's ability to detect over- or underperforming channels?**: See [here](https://github.com/facebookexperimental/Robyn/issues/110).
+  * **Can DECOMP.RSSD limit the model's ability to detect over- or underperforming channels?**: See [here](https://github.com/facebookexperimental/Robyn/issues/110).

-  * **Q: How are adstock and saturation transformation applied in Robyn?**: See [here](https://github.com/facebookexperimental/Robyn/issues/94).
+  * **How are adstock and saturation transformation applied in Robyn?**: See [here](https://github.com/facebookexperimental/Robyn/issues/94).

-  * **Q: How does Robyn's budget allocator work?**: See [here](https://github.com/facebookexperimental/Robyn/issues/92).
+  * **How does Robyn's budget allocator work?**: See [here](https://github.com/facebookexperimental/Robyn/issues/92).

-  * **Q: Does Robyn do time-serie cross-validation to prevent overfitting?**: See [here](https://github.com/facebookexperimental/Robyn/issues/81).
+  * **Does Robyn do time-serie cross-validation to prevent overfitting?**: See [here](https://github.com/facebookexperimental/Robyn/issues/81).

 ### Output interpretation questions

-  * **Q: What are the best practices to select final model among all Pareto-optimum output?**: See [here](https://github.com/facebookexperimental/Robyn/issues/135#issuecomment-897825437).
+  * **What are the best practices to select final model among all Pareto-optimum output?**: See [here](https://github.com/facebookexperimental/Robyn/issues/135#issuecomment-897825437).

-  * **Q: Does Robyn return uncertainty metrics like p-value or confidence interval for predictors?**: See [here](https://github.com/facebookexperimental/Robyn/issues/131).
+  * **Does Robyn return uncertainty metrics like p-value or confidence interval for predictors?**: See [here](https://github.com/facebookexperimental/Robyn/issues/131).

-  * **Q: Robyn doesn't return positive effect/coefficient for my media variables.
+  * **Robyn doesn't return positive effect/coefficient for my media variables.
 Is it possible to force it?**: See [here](https://github.com/facebookexperimental/Robyn/issues/115).

-  * **Q: Can Robyn account for interative/synergy effect between channels?**: [here](https://github.com/facebookexperimental/Robyn/issues/96).
+  * **Can Robyn account for interative/synergy effect between channels?**: [here](https://github.com/facebookexperimental/Robyn/issues/96).

 ## Release log